This ESP32 based Gateway S32 (Standard Edition V2.0) is the only device you need to add your EMS devices to your home automation system.

 - Connects to the EMS bus via the service jack or the EMS/thermostat wires

-- Based on the Espressif ESP32
+- V2.0 circuit board based on the Espressif ESP32 with 16MB flash

 - 2.4GHz Wi-Fi connectivity